All varieties of ESRI Shapefiles should be available for reading, and simple 3D files can be created.

 The OGR Shapefile driver supports spatial indexing and a limited form of attribute indexing.

-To create a spatial index, issue a SQL command of the form
+To create a spatial index (in .qix format), issue a SQL command of the form

 CREATE SPATIAL INDEX ON tablename [DEPTH N]